abstract-enough/google-colab-git/README.md

-backup a private or public git repo on google drive using git
+backup a private or public git repo on Google Drive using git on Google Colab